herleapoorva/apoorvaherle-portfolio/critiqueBYdesign.md

 ## Revised Version

-Based on the feedback I received from the students, I made several improvements to the Valentine’s Day visualization:
+Based on the feedback received from the student evaluations, I made a number of enhancements to the Valentine’s Day visualization to better meet the needs of the intended audience and improve overall clarity:
-	•	Updated the title for clarity and added some context to it, ensuring it accurately reflects the data being shown.
+  - **Enhanced Title and Context:** Updated the title to provide a more precise and informative description, adding context to help viewers understand the significance of the data being presented.
-	•	Added a legend to clearly differentiate between men’s and women’s responses, improving accessibility for viewers.
+  - **Added Legend:** Introduced a legend to clearly distinguish between responses from men and women, improving accessibility and reducing any ambiguity in interpreting the visualization.
-	•	Adjusted the color scheme to be more inclusive and considerate, making it easier for a broader audience to engage with.
+  - **Inclusive Color Scheme:** Modified the color palette to be more inclusive and considerate of colorblind accessibility, ensuring a broader audience can engage effectively with the data.
-	•	Removed decorative elements that were distracting, such as the heart image, to maintain focus on the data itself.
+  - **Removed Distracting Elements:** Eliminated decorative images, such as the heart graphic, to maintain focus on the data and avoid unnecessary distractions.
-	•	Reordered the categories based on percentage values, making it easier to follow and highlighting key insights at a glance.
+  - **Reordered Categories:** Arranged the categories in descending order based on percentage values, improving the logical flow and making it easier to quickly grasp key insights.

 <div class='tableauPlaceholder' id='viz1731548470424' style='position: relative'>
   <noscript>